Review: ‘Emilia Pérez,’ starring Karla Sofía Gascón, Zoe Saldaña and Selena Gomez

 Aubrey Plaza in “Megalopolis” (Photo courtesy of Lionsgate)

 “Megaflopolis” is a more accurate title for the bloated and idiotic “Megalopolis,” which is drunk on its own pretension and fails miserably to tell a coherent and interesting story.
 A star-studded cast can’t save this mess.
-This is the type of movie that can only be described as giant waste on many levels: production budget, talent and a potentially intriguing concept.
+This is the type of movie that can only be described as a giant waste on many levels: production budget, talent and a potentially intriguing concept.

 Written and directed by Francis Ford Coppola, “Megalopolis” has been an idea of Coppola’s since 1977.
 The movie’s production budget was reportedly $120 million to $136 million, much of which was independently financed by Coppola, whose best work is still considered to be his Oscar-winning films from the 1970s, such as 1972’s “The Godfather,” 1974’s “The Godfather Part II” and 1979’s “Apocalypse Now.”
 Coppola has been coasting on his reputation for being an “auteur,” so “Megalopolis” came with a certain standard of expectations.
 “Megalopolis” had its world premiere at the 2024 Cannes Film Festival.